- A diaphragm is a type of contraception (birth control) that can be used to avoid getting pregnant.

 - can be used more than once

-The main disadvantages are that:
+The main disadvantages with diaphragms are that:

-Find out more about sexual health here.
+You can find out more about sexual health here.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: March 2021
+Last reviewed: June 2023